General Terms and Conditions IXOLIT Group

 1.3.
 Legally binding communication with the Client (inter alia invoicing) is primarily handled via email at the email address (i) as mentioned in the Transaction Document; (ii) in absence of such: as mentioned in Client website's imprint; (iii) only if Client's email address cannot be ascertained clearly by alternatives (i) and (ii): via registered letter to the business address as last notified by Client (jointly "Delivery Address").
 Client shall notify GROUP MEMBER of any change of its Delivery Address without undue delay, in absence of which declarations sent to the Delivery Address as ascertained under (i) to (iii) shall be deemed to have been served effectively.

 1.4.
 The GTC apply in its latest version as published on the GROUP MEMBER's website at the time of conclusion of the contract.
 Please save a copy of the GTC for your records as IXOLIT does not retain a copy for you.
 In the event of continuing obligations, the GROUP MEMBER shall be entitled to unilaterally modify the GTC applying as of the effective date: The modified GTC shall be sent to the Client.
-The modified GTC shall take effect if Client does not object to them in writing within an objection period of four weeks after receipt of the notice of modification or continues to use the respective Deliverable(s).
+If Client does not object to the modified GTC in writing within an objection period of four weeks after receipt of the notice of modification or continues to use the respective Deliverable(s) thereafter, the modified GTC take effect upon expiry of the objection period.
 In case of an objection, the GROUP MEMBER can terminate contracts to which the previous GTC apply for cause, jointly or individually, on the first day of the month following the objection.
 Provided that the GROUP MEMBER does not terminate the Agreement with the Client, the previous GTC shall continue to apply to this Client.

 1.5.
 Unless expressly stated otherwise, all quotes of the GROUP MEMBER shall be non-obligatory and all cost estimates shall be non-binding.
 The GROUP MEMBER reserves the right to invoice a reasonable fee for cost estimates and individual quotes in the event that the Client refrains from placing an order.